a7medev/react-native-ml-kit/face-detection/README.md

 React Native On-Device Face Detection w/ Google ML Kit

 > **⚠ WARNING: Don't use this in production.**
-> This package is still in alpha release, so it's not recommended to use it in production until it's fully stable, although using it for testing perposes is helpful.
+> This package is still in alpha release, so it's not recommended to use it in production until it's fully stable, however using it for testing purposes is helpful.

 ## Getting started